 This project involves construction of a 25,672 square-foot, two-story addition and renovation of 80,038 square feet of internal spaces, with 5,055 square feet of mechanical mezzanine.
 It addresses vital fire and life safety needs through: fire suppression that includes sprinkling the current gymnasium, appropriate firewall separations; appropriate egress all in adherence to current fire and life safety code.
 While the College addresses these needs, it is using the opportunity to modernize, expand and organize the spaces to improve access for students to these vital academic support needs.
 Estimated completion date: April 2023.

-This new facility will support SCC’s ag and ag-related programs.
+A new Beatrice facility will support SCC’s ag and ag-related programs.

 There are several other projects in the planning stages.
 Please contact Rick Blessen, Director of Advancement, if you would like additional information about SCC’s facilities projects.